ymuichiro/mimi-transcribe/README.md

       - Launch `dist/parakeet-tdt/parakeet-tdt.app` from Finder to confirm functionality.
       - Verify that `dist/parakeet-tdt/parakeet-tdt.app/Contents/MacOS/bin/ffmpeg` exists and has `+x` permissions.
-      - Before distribution, check that no unnecessary cache files (like `build/pyinstaller` or `.DS_Store`) have been included.
+  - Before distribution, check that no unnecessary cache files (like `build/` artifacts or `.DS_Store`) have been included.

 ### Automatic Release with GitHub Actions